pip-services/pip-services-docs/content/en/net/commons/data/any_value.md

 #### GetAsType
-Converts an object's value into a value defined by specified typecode.
+Converts an object's value into a value defined by a specified typecode.
 If the conversion is not possible, it returns a given default value for the specified type.
 **T** - the class type.